zlzxFCC/zlzxFCC.github.io/_posts/2015-06-10-contact-tutorial.md

 tags: [ 'tutorial' ]
 ---

-The contact part of the index page is consisted of two elements:
+The联系part of the index page is consisted of two elements:

 <ol>
   <li>Text</li>
   <li>Your email address</li>
 </ol>

-You can modify the Contact text from the /contact.html file and set the email in the site config:
+You can modify the联系text from the /contact.html file and set the email in the site config:

 <pre><code data-trim class="yaml">
 email: "your@email.here"